Kōki Fukui

-Kōki Fukui (福井 光輝, Fukui Kōki) is a Japanese professional footballer who plays as a goalkeeper for Cerezo Osaka.
+Kōki Fukui (福井 光輝, Fukui Kōki) is a Japanese professional footballer who plays as a goalkeeper for club Urawa Red Diamonds.

 Career

 After attending Nippon Sport Science University, Fukui joined FC Machida Zelvia first as a special designated player and then as a top team member in 2018.

 On 28 December 2024, Fukui was announced at J1 club Cerezo Osaka from the 2025 season.